albeerto-dev/Beerboy/README.md

 It can be used in two `modes`:
 * __AUTO__
 * __MANUAL__
+* __PID__ or __ON/OFF__
 #### AUTO
 Everything is set before the start of the brewday.
 The mash temperature is controlled by a `PID algorithm`.
 In sequence you can set up :
 1. Number of mash steps
-2. Temperature and time in minutes of each step of the mash
+2. Temperature in °C and time in minutes of each step of the mash
+3. Sparge time in minutes
-3. Boil duration in minutes
+4. Boil duration in minutes
-4. Number of hop jetty
+5. Number of hop jetty
-5. Time of each hop jetty
+6. Time of each hop jetty
-6. Hopstand duration in minutes.
+7. Hopstand duration in minutes
+8. Hopstand temperature in °C
+9. Pitching temperature

 With auto mode it's also possible to choose your chilling method.
 If an `IMMERSION CHILLER` is used, a piece of code needs to be changed.
 Doing this the wort temperature is going to be printed during the chilling phase.
  ```javascript